hrkssk/nd013-c6-control-starter/README.md

 The function pid is called in [main.cpp](https://github.com/hrkssk/nd013-c6-control-starter/blob/master/project/pid_controller/main.cpp).

 ### Step 4: Evaluate the PID efficiency
 Ths is the results of the first test.
-The vehicle can't pass the car and crash to the wall.
+The vehicle can't pass the car and crash to the wall.<br>
-I used Kp = 0.1, Kd = 0.0, Ki = 0.0.
-The values of the error are below.
+I used Kp = 0.1, Kd = 0.0, Ki = 0.0.The values of the error are below.<br>
 ![steer_data](steer_data_1.png)
 ![thottle_data](thottle_data_1.png)